Villa Park: Non-sporting uses

 During the COVID-19 pandemic, it was announced that midwives from Sandwell and West Birmingham Hospitals NHS Trust would host maternity clinics at the ground, for expectant parents anxious about going into hospitals.

-On 2 February 2021, it was announced that Villa Park will be used as a regional COVID-19 vaccination centre by the NHS.
+From February 2021, Villa Park was used as a regional COVID-19 vaccination centre by the NHS.
+The vaccination centre was set up in the Holte End.